MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 ```

 This build behavior can be advantageous and may be desirable when troubleshooting individual image layers.
 However, if desired, the number of layers can be minimized using several tricks detailed later in this article.

+If you are pushing the image to a repository such as Docker Hub, optimizing to fewer layers could decrease the size of the image to save network bandwidth and disk space.
+As you read through the examples below, you can sum up the size of all layers to determine how much data would be pushed or pulled from the repository.

 ## Dockerfile Optimization